cafink/power-web-development-interview/README.md

 ## Line endings

 The files in this repository contain Unix-style line endings (LF), and the Docker commands will fail if they are converted to Windows-style line endings (CRLF).
 Be sure `core.autocrlf` is set to `false` in your Git configuration.
 While `false` is this setting's default value, it is generally recommended to be set to `true` in Windows environments.

+<a id="file"></a>

+## Detecting file changes

+Rails seems to detect files changes to controllers, but not views.
+This can be fixed by setting `config.file_watcher = ActiveSupport::FileUpdateChecker` in the configuration file.
+The [documentation](https://apidock.com/rails/ActiveSupport/EventedFileUpdateChecker) for the default watcher, `EventedFileUpdateChecker`, says that it "does not hit disk when checking for updates.
+Instead, it uses platform-specific file system events to trigger a change in state."
+Presumably, these events do not function correctly when running a Linux environment in Windows under WSL.

 <a id="pry"></a>